fthiaazzahra/fthiaazzahra/README.md

 ## Hi there 👋
+I'm a Computer Science student passionate about learning and exploring the world of technology.
+Currently diving deep into programming, algorithms, and software development.
+I enjoy tackling new challenges and am constantly improving my skills in various technologies.

+Feel free to explore my repositories, where I document my learning journey and projects!
 <!--
 **fthiaazzahra/fthiaazzahra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.